NullProDev/NullProThemes/README.md

 A repository for high quality themes for the jailbreak tweak Designer made by friends and myself

-## Thank you to reinstate on discord for contibuting Antheia Revamp themes
+### Thank you to reinstate on discord for contibuting Antheia Revamp & Ceres
 ### Designer Tweak made by [Junesiphone](https://github.com/JunesiPhone)